morales-roman/django-react/README.md

 - `api/`: Contains the Django app for the API.
 - `requirements.txt`: Contains the list of pip dependencies for the backend.

+#### Authentication

+This application uses JSON Web Tokens (JWT) for authentication.
+The JWTs are generated in the backend and sent to the frontend, where they are stored and sent with each request to authenticate the user.

 ## Getting Started

 To get started with this project, follow these steps: